Certificate management for STIR/SHAKEN

 Alternatively, the verification service could use OCSP to ask the certificate authority about the status of a specific certificate.18

-Both of these approaches require communication with an external server during the verification of each call, adding latency.
+Both approaches involve communication with an external server during the verification of each call, adding latency.
 The median latency of OCSP queries was found to be 20 ms in 2016.19 This latency would increase call verification time and post-dial delay.

 An alternative to CRLs and OCSP is to use short-lived certificates.
 These allow faster verification by removing the need for CRL or OCSP lookups.
-The SHAKEN standard has not decreed specific lifespan for short-lived certificates, but the objective would be to make them short enough that compromised certificates would expire before they could be exploited.
+The logic is that compromised certificates would expire before they could be exploited.

 As an example, the CMS could create short-lived certificates by generating new keys and request certificates every 10 minutes.

-In those short 10 minutes, most service providers would not even have the opportunity to figure out that their private key had been compromised and then notify their certificate authority.
+In those short 10 minutes, most service providers would not be able to figure out that their private key had been compromised and then notify their certificate authority.
 Thus, short-lived certificates render CRLs and OCSP unnecessary.

 Short-lived certificates shave off milliseconds from certificate verification processing times compared to CRLs and OCSP while providing security guarantees that are equivalent to or better than OCSP, according to researchers at Stanford and Carnegie Mellon.20